 Career Exploration: Reflect on strengths and interests and learn about career path options with a variety of resources, including:

-Beginning sophomore year, students are assigned to a staff advisor in the Associate Dean’s Office.
+Beginning sophomore year, students are assigned to a staff advisor in the Senior Associate Dean’s Office.
 Students can discuss any advising concerns by appointment or during drop-in hours.
 Their expertise includes:

 Peer Advisors are Carroll School seniors from a variety of backgrounds and with a range of academic concentrations and experiences who help other students with course recommendations, internship process, interview preparation, extracurricular activities, and more.